nodeSolidServer/solid-auth-client/README.md

 This library abstracts away the implementation details of these specs so that clients don't have to handle different authentication protocols.

+### Why might I need this?

+If you're building a web app and want to identify users with Solid, or store personal information on your user's solid account, you'll have to authenticate them.
+This library provides a simple API for logging in, logging out, and fetching resources with authenticated credentials.

+### How can I use this?

+The simplest way to use this library is to install it via `npm` or `yarn`.
+You can then use the ES6 module (`import { login, currentUser, logout } from 'solid-auth-client'`), or you can grab the transpiled UMD bundle from `node_modules/solid-auth-client/dist-lib/solid-auth-client.bundle.js`.

 ## API